azuredevcollege/SAP/sap-oauth-saml-flow/PostmanSetup/README.md

 |[**POST** Request to receive SAML Assertion from Azure Active Directory <br> (On Behalf Flow)]()|What needs to be done|
 |[**POST** Request using SAML Assertion to receive access token from SAP <br>(SAML Bearer Assertion Flow)]()|What needs to be done|
 |[**GET** Request using access token to receive the product data from SAP <br> to view in application]()|What needs to be done|

+## Done

+> If everything works the challenge is solved!